Martijn de Jong

 In 2000 Martijn fought Brazilian sensation "Jose Pele Landi-Jons".
 He lost that fight but it put him on the radar of Team Golden Glory, who asked him to join the team which was about to start.
 It was the first professional management team in Europe consisting of the following fighters: Semmy Schilt, Gilbert Yvel, Alistair Overeem, Valentijn Overeem, Heath Herring and Martijn de Jong.
 As a trainer of Golden Glory, he produced multiple World Champions like Alistair Overeem, Marloes Coenen and Siyar Bahadurzada.

 In 2004 Marko Leisten (ADCC World Federation President), asked him to be the president of ADCC Holland.
 Annual events have been organized ever since.

 Organizing Shooto events for some years, He wanted to bring the sport to another level and with the help of Team Golden Glory they founded "GLORY" (then called "Ultimate Glory") in 2006.
 It was a combination of Shooto / MMA fights with Kickboxing matches.

-Bert van der Ryd joined the team in 2008 and together they organized "A Decade of Fights" in 2009, celebrating Golden Glory's 10 years’ anniversary.
-A strong group of financial investors saw a lot of potential in GLORY and Golden Glory and bought those two companies in 2012 to bring it to an absolute extremely high level!
-Today GLORY is the biggest and most prestigious kickboxing league in the world.
+Bert van der Ryd joined the team in 2008 and together they organized "A Decade of Fights" in 2009, celebrated Golden Glory's 10 years’ anniversary.
+A group of financial investors saw potential in GLORY and Golden Glory and bought them in 2012.

 After the sale Martijn stayed two more years with GLORY as a consultant before he moved on and pursued his passion MMA again.

 In 2014, he started to look for opportunities in the country where his father was born: Indonesia.
 He found out that there was a high demand of quality MMA training in Indonesia, however the facilities were not yet in place.
 In 2015, he made a deal with, the founder of Celebrity Fitness JJ Sweeney, which resulted in educating all the Personal Trainers of Celebrity Fitness in Indonesia, Malaysia and Singapore with the Tatsujin Training System.
 Up to date, close to 1,000 Personal Trainers have been educated in the Tatsujin Training System Mixed Martial Arts, Kickboxing and/or Self-Defense.